Behind the Curtain: Insights from 2023's Upfront Week

 "The iceberg below the surface this week was the long-term structure of the TV industry.
 It's clear there will be consolidation among some of the companies.
 The loss of billions of dollars TV companies have run up -- trying to build streamers to challenge Netflix, Amazon, and Apple -- is not sustainable," wrote Dave Morgan, CEO of Simulmedia, on Media Post.

-Now that the dog-and-pony show is over, how will advertisers navigate the market?
+Now that the dog-and-pony show is over and negotiations are winding down, how will advertisers navigate the market?
 Here are our predictions for the upcoming year.

 Cross-channel will be increasingly important, and it's time to implement a cross-channel strategy.
 Many advertisers treat streaming and linear as siloed channels, but the overlap between the two is too large for advertisers to ignore.